danwahl/adanet-co2-monitor/README.md

 3. Using the Library Manager (Tools/Manage Libraries...), install the remaining libraries listed above
 4. Under Tools/Board (or Arduino: Board Config), select the "Adafruit Feather ESP32-S3 2MB PSRAM" option
 5. In the same menu, change "USB Mode" to "Hardware CDC and JTAG" (see [here](https://github.com/espressif/arduino-esp32/issues/6762)) and "Upload Mode" to "UART0/Hardware CDC"
-6. Also change "CPU Frequency" to "80MHz (WiFi), to reduce power consumption
 6. Plug in your Feather using the USB-C connector, and set the Port to match the one assigned by your OS (e.g. `COM5` on Windows, `/dev/ttyACM0` on Linux)

 To load the firmware on the device:

 1. Clone this repository somewhere sensible (Arduino projects are typically located in the `$HOME/Documents/Arduino` folder)
 2. While holding the BOOT/DFU button, press and release the Reset button, putting the Feather into [ROM bootloader mode](https://learn.adafruit.com/adafruit-esp32-s2-feather/factory-reset)
+3. If loading firmware for the first time, initialize and calibrate the sensor using the [adanet-init](adanet-init) program
-3. In Arduino (or VS Code using the [Arduino extension](https://github.com/microsoft/vscode-arduino)), open the arduino-co2-monitor.ino file and click Upload (or run the Arduino: Upload task in VS Code)
+4. In Arduino (or VS Code using the [Arduino extension](https://github.com/microsoft/vscode-arduino)), open the arduino-co2-monitor.ino file and click Upload (or run the Arduino: Upload task in VS Code)
-4. Once finished, you may have to manually press the Reset button again to start the firmware
+5. Once finished, you may have to manually press the Reset button again to start the firmware

 And that's it!
 The firmware does the following once every 180 seconds (the [fastest update rate](https://learn.adafruit.com/adafruit-2-13-eink-display-breakouts-and-featherwings/usage-expectations) supported by the E Ink screen):